dotnet/tye/docs/tutorials/hello-tye/01_deploy.md

 ## Deploying the application

 Now that we have our application running locally, let's deploy the application.
-In this example, we will deploy to Kubernetes by using `tye deploy`.
+In this example, we will deploy to Kubernetes by using `tye build-push-deploy`.

 1. Deploy to Kubernetes

     Deploy the application by running:

     ```text
-    tye deploy --interactive
+    tye build-push-deploy --interactive
     ```
     > Enter the Container Registry (ex: 'example.azurecr.io' for Azure or 'example' for dockerhub):

     You will be prompted to enter your container registry.
 This is needed to tag images, and to push them to a location accessible by kubernetes.

     > :bulb: Under the hood `tye` uses `kubectl` to execute deployments.
-In cases where you don't have `kubectl` installed or it's current context is invalid `tye deploy` will fail with the following error: "Drats! 'deploy' failed: Cannot apply manifests because kubectl is not installed."
+In cases where you don't have `kubectl` installed or it's current context is invalid `tye build-push-deploy` will fail with the following error: "Drats! 'build-push-deploy' failed: Cannot apply manifests because kubectl is not installed."

     If you are using dockerhub, the registry name will be your dockerhub username.
 If you use a standalone container registry (for instance from your cloud provider), the registry name will look like a hostname, eg: `example.azurecr.io`.

-    `tye deploy` does many different things to deploy an application to Kubernetes.
+    `tye build-push-deploy` does many different things to deploy an application to Kubernetes.
 It will:
     - Create a docker image for each project in your application.
     - Push each docker image to your container registry.
     - Generate a Kubernetes `Deployment` and `Service` for each project.